AlexSheff/uu-interactive/README.md

 ### Vision

-UUCP Interactive is a new kind of platform that starts as **interactive vertical cinema** and quietly evolves into **DAO 2.0** — a decentralized system for collective decision-making.
+UU Interactive is a new kind of platform that starts as **interactive vertical cinema** and quietly evolves into **DAO 2.0** — a decentralized system for collective decision-making.

 - **Layer 1 (Free)**: YouTube series shaped by likes and polls.
 - **Layer 2 (Paid, $5/mo)**: Real-time voting across interconnected stories.